Dutch 7th Infantry Battalion: Formation

 The 7th originated from the 2de Regiment "Vlaanderen" of the Belgisch Legioen.
-The Battalion was stationed in Ghent where it would also receive its colours.
+The battalion was stationed in Ghent, where it would also receive its colours.
 A lot of officers, Non-commissioned officers and men were veterans of the Grande Armée of Napoleon Bonaparte.

 Waterloo Campaign

 The 7th played an important role in both the Battles of Quatre Bras and Waterloo, where Napoleon Bonaparte was finally defeated by the Anglo-allied army commanded by the Duke of Wellington and the Prussians under Prince Blucher.
-As a part of the 1st "Brigade van Bylandt" the Battalion first saw action at Quatre Bras on 16 June 1815, to counter the advance of the French Army.
+As a part of the 1st "Van Bylandt's brigade" the battalion first saw action at Quatre Bras on 16 June 1815, to counter the advance of the French Army.
 Two days later, on 18 June, during the Battle of Waterloo it had to endure the first massive attack by the French I Corps commanded by d'Erlon.
 When the Brigade had to withdraw through sheer weight of numbers, the 7th was able to hold up the French I Corps long enough for the neighbouring British 8th and 9th brigades to move in to fill the gaps.
-Even though the entire Brigade van Bylandt received heavy losses, they would remain in place for the entire battle.
+Even though the entire Bylandt's brigade received heavy losses, they would remain in place for the entire battle.

-After the Battle of Waterloo the Wellington's Anglo-allied army, including the 7th, moved onto Paris.
+After the Battle of Waterloo the Wellington's Anglo-allied army, including the 7th, moved on to Paris.

 Merger

-After the occupation the Battalion returned to the Southern Netherlands.
-In December 1815 it would be merged with 3 Battalions of Nationale Militie (30, 31 and 32) into the 6de Afdeeling Infanterie.
+After the occupation the battalion returned to the Southern Netherlands.
+In December 1815 it would be merged with three battalions of Nationale Militie (30, 31 and 32) into the 6de Afdeeling Infanterie.